JulieHohenberg/MassBay_LetterWriter/README.md

 # MassBay Forest Advocacy App

-A clean, elderly-friendly web application to help Massachusetts residents generate and send advocacy letters to protect the MassBay Forest / Centennial Park parcel.
+Life moves fast.
+This heuristic-powered tool helps you turn your thoughts into words quickly, clearly, and respectfully, while staying true to your voice.
+The web application enables Massachusetts residents to generate and send advocacy letters in support of protecting the MassBay Forest / Centennial Park parcel.
+This version uses a heuristic-based approach to keep costs low for nonprofit purposes, though an API key could be integrated in the future to produce more tailored and polished letters.

 ## Features
 - **Step 1:** Select and rank talking points from a predefined list.